inst-support-eng/panda-pto/README.md

 #### Scheduled Tasks
 All scheduled and recurring actions are currently written as rake tasks, and are executed using the [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) plugin.
 - For nightly coverage e-mails, add `rake coverage_mailer` as a daily job in scheduler
+- To enable quarterly point seeding, add `rake quarterly_seed` as a daily job in scheduler
+-